 Please note that the above rights are not always absolute and there may be some limitations.

-If you want access and/ or copies of any of your personal data or if you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we send you or a third party a copy your relevant personal data in a reusable format please contact Joseph Shannon in writing using the contact details below.
+If you want access and/ or copies of any of your personal data or if you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we send you or a third party a copy your relevant personal data in a reusable format please contact Richard Dunne in writing using the contact details below.

 There is no fee in using any of your above rights, unless your request for access is clearly unfounded or excessive.
 We also reserve the right to refuse to comply with the request in such circumstances.